Fahim0729/R_Statistical-Modeling-of-Temperature-in-the-United-Kingdom-A-GAMLSS-Approach/README.md

 Steps:

-* Construct new input data
+* Construct a new data frame (newdt)

-* Apply predict() using the fitted GAMLSS model
+* Apply predict() using the fitted GAMLSS model (exGAUS)

 * Store predictions in predicted_temperature

+The first figure shows the creation of the new data frame (newdt), and the second figure presents the predicted temperatures generated using the Exponential Gaussian (exGAUS) model.

 <p align="center">
   <img src="https://github.com/Fahim0729/R_Statistical-Modeling-of-Temperature-in-the-United-Kingdom-A-GAMLSS-Approach/blob/810104434b5491457e24b75f2ad2739787521c14/NewDataCreate.png" width="600"/>